 In Season Two we skip “Regeneration” until much later in the sequence, placing it after First Contact as by then you’ll be familiar with both the Borg and the reason they are found in the ice.

 From Season Four, “In a Mirror Darkly,” parts 1 and 2 take place in the Mirror Universe, which we have yet to learn about, and for multiple reasons these episodes TRULY would make ZERO sense to any viewer at this point.
-They are moved after the TOS episode “The Tholian Web” as it provides the backstory for this story, and by which time the reader will have already learned abut the Mirror Universe from Disco and TOS.
+They are moved after the TOS episode “The Tholian Web” as it provides the backstory for this arc, and by which time the reader will have already learned abut the Mirror Universe from Disco and TOS.

 And, of course, that brings us to “These are the Voyages,” the much-maligned finale which uses the framing of a TNG episode to tell an ENT story.
 I’ve moved this to appear after the TNG episode it is supposed to take place during, as that makes the most sense, even though that does rather emphasize some ways they don’t QUITE line up as well as you might think if you don’t watch them back-to-back.
 This also has the advantage of making the Demons-Terra Prime two-parter into the de facto season finale, which I think is a much stronger way to end Enterprise (for now).